cshum/level-transactions/README.md

 `get()` fetches data from store, or transaction object if lock acquired.

-It acquires a read lock for `key`, and callback with value or `NotFoundError` only when lock acquired successfully.
+It acquires a lock for `key`, and callback with value or `NotFoundError` only when lock successfully acquired.
 Otherwise if read lock failed due to potential deadlock, callback with error Deadlock.

 ###tx.put(key, value[, options][, callback])